RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Sony PlayStation 3

 The RPCS3 emulator is only available on Linux and Windows and requires a bit of special setup.
-For now only disc-based games are supported although this will likely be expanded in future ES-DE releases.

 On Windows RPCS3 does not ship with an installer but rather as a zip file that contains all the application files.
 You will need to unzip the content and manually add that directory to your environment Path variable so that ES-DE will be able to find the emulator binary rpcs3.exe.